microsoft/mu_basecore/Docs/feature_memory_protection.md

 # Memory Protections

-The Memory Protection bitwise PCDs add safety functionality such as page and pool guards, stack guard and null pointer detection.
+The Memory Protection Settings add safety functionality such as page and pool guards, stack guard and null pointer detection.
 The target audience for this doc has intermediate knowledge of systems programming and working with EDK II.

 ## Useful Terms and Concepts (Linked in Text if Used)